astronomer/docs/astro/best-practices/astro-api.md

 ## Use a graphical REST API client for development

-The Astro API documentation provides a convenient interface to try out the API:
+The Astro API documentation provides a convenient web interface to try out the API:

 ![Astro API documentation](/img/docs/fern.png)